-You can also create multi-language stoplists to hold language-specific stopwords.
-A multi-language stoplist is useful when you use the MULTI_LEXER to index a table that contains documents in different languages, such as English, German, and Japanese.
+- Language detection and stoplists: At query time, the language of the query is inherited from the query template or from the session language (if no language is specified through the query template). - Multilanguage stoplists: You create multilanguage stoplists to hold language-specific stopwords.
+This stoplist is useful when you use MULTI_LEXER to index a table that contains documents in different languages, such as English, German, and Japanese.
 At index creation, the language column of each document is examined, and only the stopwords for that language are eliminated.
-At query time, the session language setting determines the active stopwords, like it determines the active lexer when using the multi-lexer.
+At query time, the session language setting determines the active stopwords, just as it determines the active lexer with the multi-lexer.